JeffRMoore/graphql-optimization-examples/README.md

 This example demonstrates looking ahead into a field with arguments.

-Again, there is complexity since the same field may appear more than once in a selection with different arguments.
+Because fields may be resolved more than once, we have to iterate through the list of resolvers for a specific field.

 OUTPUT: